 - Connect a USB cable (not supplied) between the Mac and one of the USB inputs (upstream ports) on the display.
 Make sure the correct USB input is selected on the OSD.
 MultiProfiler will automatically select the USB connection instead of DDC/CI when the USB connection is detected. - See the README file included with the software for further information about any specific incompatibilities or issues.
+Note that some Macs require at least OS 10.5.2 in order to support the functionality necessary with MultiProfiler when using DDC/CI instead of USB.

-Windows:
+⊞ Windows:

-- Connect a USB cable (not supplied) between the host PC and one of the USB inputs (upstream ports) on the display.
+Connect a USB cable (not supplied) between the host PC and one of the USB inputs (upstream ports) on the display.
 Make sure the correct USB input is selected on the OSD.
-Open the Display Configuration dialog and select the USB display from the list so MultiProfiler will use the USB connection instead of DDC/CI. - When using DDC/CI instead of USB: - Some video graphics adapter cards may not support the necessary functions for MultiProfiler to communicate with the monitor.
-Verify that the video graphics adapter is supported by MultiProfiler by checking the Windows Graphics Chipset Compatibility Information.
+Open the Display Configuration dialog and select the USB display from the list so MultiProfiler will use the USB connection instead of DDC/CI.

+When using DDC/CI instead of USB:

+- Some video graphics adapter cards may not support the necessary functions for MultiProfiler to communicate with the monitor.
+For Windows systems, verify that the video graphics adapter is supported by MultiProfiler by checking the Windows Graphics Chipset Compatibility Information.
 See the README file included with the software for further information. - Install the latest video drivers for the video graphics adapter card. - Check the display configuration by clicking the Display Configuration button.
 In the Display Configuration dialog, confirm that your model of monitor is listed.
 If it is not listed, then there is a problem communicating with and detecting the monitor.
 If it is listed, confirm that the monitor is associated with the correct Windows desktop display.